 - Turn off WiFi and send emails using your cellular data connection

-- Go to Settings > Accounts & Passwords (for older iOS, look for Mail or Mail, Contacts, Calendars), then tap Accounts > Tap the Problematic Account > Tap your email address and verify your account information and the SMTP information for incoming and outgoing mail servers
+- Go to Settings > Passwords & Account or Accounts & Passwords (for older iOS, look for Mail or Mail, Contacts, Calendars), then tap Accounts > Tap the Problematic Account > Tap your email address and verify your account information and the SMTP information for incoming and outgoing mail servers

 - Under Outgoing Mail Server SMTP > Primary Server, toggle the Server OFF, then back ON, and fill in BOTH User Name and Password under Outgoing Mail Server.
 Tap Done to save changes

 - Check the recommended settings for your email account using Apple’s Mail Settings Lookup tool.
 Verify that these settings match those on your iDevice.
 If not, update your iDevice manually